There are people who really love their Tabasco, which is a pepper sauce.

 Step 6: Pretreat with a laundry stain remover and wash as normal.

 Hint: Make sure before you place the item in the dryer that the stain is completely removed.
-If it is not then do not place in the dryer, as it will set the stain.
+If it is not then do not place in the dryer, as it will set it.

 Step 1: Scrape or blot off any excess Tabasco Sauce from the upholstery, being careful not to spread the stain further.